alisonykim/alisonykim.github.io/_pages/about.md

 ---
 layout: page
+title: about me
 permalink: /aboutme/
-title: about me
 # description: Materials for courses you taught.
 Replace this text with your description.
 nav: true
 nav_order: 1
 ---

 I recently finished the first year of my M.A. in Digital Linguistics at the [University of Zurich](https://www.cl.uzh.ch/en.html).
-Currently, I'm part of a sentiment inference group led by [Manfred Klenner](https://www.cl.uzh.ch/de/people/team/compling/klenner.html) and [Anne Göhring](https://www.cl.uzh.ch/de/people/team/compling/agoehring.html).
-Specifically, we are working on an SNF-funded project on [stance detection in German](https://www.cl.uzh.ch/en/texttechnologies/research/opinionmining/sentiment-inference.html)
+Currently, I'm part of a team working on [stance detection in German](https://www.cl.uzh.ch/en/texttechnologies/research/opinionmining/sentiment-inference.html).
+I am supervised by [Manfred Klenner](https://www.cl.uzh.ch/de/people/team/compling/klenner.html).

 I'm a Los Angeles native with Korean roots.
 After nine years in the San Francisco Bay Area, I moved to Zurich to start my education in computational linguistics.
 Yes, I miss regular sunlight and warm beaches, though snow has grown on me during my time here.